Gum Disease and Periodontal Treatment

 Periodontal treatment gives you a protocol to slow and even stop the progress of this condition.
-The structure of our non-surgical periodontal therapy is reassuring and gets results.
-Teeth that were feeling shaky and difficult to eat with will usually become firm with adherence to the treatment.
-Gums become less swollen and bleed less readily, and a lot of our patients report improvement in their halitosis (bad breath)
+The structure of our non-surgical gum treatment is reassuring and gets results.
+Teeth that were feeling shaky and difficult to eat with will usually become firm with adherence to the periodontal treatment.
+Gums become less swollen and bleed less readily, and a lot of our patients report improvement in their halitosis (e.g., bad breath).

-Our professional team of dentists will go through all the pros, cons, risks and costs of the treatment with you before starting the procedure.
+If you have gum infection symptoms, our highly-qualified dentists will go through all the pros, cons, risks of gum disease causes and periodontal treatment costs with you before starting the procedure.
 You will be given local anaesthetic to ensure a pain-free procedure.
 This is numbing for just the tooth or area in question.
 Our clinic always applies a surface numbing gel before giving the local anaesthetic injection, to give almost pain free analgesia.
-If you have any concerns regarding analgesia, please do let us know so that we can make the experience as anxiety free as possible.
+If you have any concerns regarding analgesia, please do let us know so that we can make the experience as anxiety-free as possible.

-The first course of periodontal treatment is carried out over two visits, each lasting 45-60mins.
-The local anaesthetic is applied to one side of the mouth, for instance, on the first visit Dr Sherina may numb the upper and lower teeth on the left side of your mouth.
-Once numb, a ‘Six Point Pocket Chart’, a thorough measurement of the state of your gums, is carried out.
-This provides us with a numerical image of the depth of the periodontally affected pockets around your teeth.
+The first course of periodontal treatment is carried out over two visits, each lasting 45 to 60 minutes.
+The local anaesthetic is applied to one side of the mouth and dentist may numb the upper and lower teeth on the left side of your mouth, for example.
+Once numb, a thorough measurement of the state of your gums – a ‘Six Point Pocket Chart’ – is carried out.
+This provides us with a numerical image of the depth of the periodontally-affected pockets around your teeth.

-Our dentist will then clean the tooth surfaces below the gum line, to remove the plaque, calculus and bacteria which are causing the gums to be inflamed, and the pockets to grow.
-The cleaning is done using carefully calibrated ultrasonic equipment, and is followed by hand instrumentation.
-Lastly the pockets are washed out with an antimicrobial irrigant which helps to promote healing following the treatment.
+Our dentist will then clean the tooth surfaces below the gum line, to remove the plaque, calculus and bacteria.
+These issues cause the gums to be inflamed and the pockets to grow.
+The gum treatment cleaning is done using carefully-calibrated ultrasonic equipment, and is followed by hand instrumentation.
+Lastly, the pockets are washed out with an anti-microbial irrigant which helps to promote healing following the treatment.

-This process is repeated on the opposite side.
+This process is repeated on the opposite side in the subsequent session.

-After a three month wait to allow the gums to improve, you will need to return for a periodontal review.
+After a three-month period to allow the gums to improve, our dental team will schedule a follow-up appointment a periodontal review.
 This is a detailed examination of your periodontal health, oral hygiene and related lifestyle habits.

-In some cases all the teeth will be found to be free of periodontitis, and a three monthly maintenance program will be prescribed.
+In some cases, all your teeth may be free of periodontitis.
+In such cases, we’ll prescribe a three-monthly maintenance program.
 In other cases, the response to treatment may be positive but incomplete.
-Therefore some patients, with more difficult cases, may have to have further non-surgical and possibly surgical periodontal therapy before they can switch to the maintenance phase.
+Therefore, some patients with more difficult cases, may have to have further non-surgical and possibly surgical periodontal therapy before they can switch to the maintenance phase.

-Periodontal therapy is an ongoing treatment, therefore the full cost will vary from patient to patient.
+Periodontal treatment is an ongoing gum disease treatment, therefore the full cost will vary from patient to patient.
 The cost of each course of non-surgical periodontal treatment is capped at $749.00 but it may well be less than that, especially for subsequent courses of treatment.
-We always encourage you to meet with our dentist for a consultation, and discussion of your particular needs and treatment costs.
+We always encourage you to meet with our dentist for a consultation to discuss your particular gum treatment needs and costs.